-Theatre Arts/Forensics/Media Scholarships
+Theater Arts/Media Scholarships

-Scholarships are available to students participating in APU's theatre, media, or forensics programs.
-Grants are awarded to qualified students who submit a FAFSA or Waiver and Institutional Aid Application to the Office of Student Financial Services by June 1 and audition with the director of the Theatre Arts Program, or are interviewed and recommended by the director of the Forensic Program or the director of the Cinema and Broadcast Arts Program.
-The Institutional Aid application is available online at www.apu.edu/sfs/undergrad/forms/.
+Scholarships are available to students participating in APU's theater or media programs.
+Grants are awarded to qualified students who submit a FAFSA or Waiver and Institutional Aid Application to the Office of Student Financial Services by June 1.